ingomueller-net/ThunderBirthDay/readme.txt

 Philipp Kewisch -- The author of the google calendar provider, which
 				   served as skeleton for ThunderBirthDay
-Michael Kurz -- For the active testing and the support in bug smashing!
-Babelzilla and the translators there -- See datails in install.rdf
+Michael Kurz -- For the active testing and the support in bug smashing! edvoldi -- A very eager tester from www.sunbird-kalender.de/forum/ Babelzilla and the translators there -- See datails in install.rdf

 And many other testers...